RenatFakhrutdinov/sky_background/README.md

 ## How to use

-Simply wrap your widget in SkyBackground
+Just wrap your widget in SkyBackground

 ```
 import 'package:sky_background/skybackground.dart';